OfficeDev/office-js-docs-pr/docs/develop/office-javascript-api-object-model.md

 You can access an instance of the `Document` object when the task pane or content add-in is initialized by using the [document](/javascript/api/office/office.context#document) property of the `Context` object.
 The `Document` object defines common data access functions shared across Word and Excel documents, and also provides access to the `CustomXmlParts` object for Word documents.

-The `Document` object supports four ways for developers to access document contents:
+The `Document` object supports four ways for developers to access document contents.

 - Selection-based access